 (b) Clean Water Bonds Loan Fund.
 There is established in the Department of State Treasurer a fund to be known as the Clean Water Bonds Loan Fund, which may include any special or segregated accounts the State Treasurer considers appropriate.
 There shall be deposited in the Clean Water Bonds Loan Fund proceeds of the Clean Water Bonds and notes to be used to make loans, other than loans to be made through the Clean Water Revolving Loan and Grant Fund, to local government units for clean water projects as provided in this act.
-Funds in the various accounts may be invested from time to time by the State Treasurer in the same manner permitted for investment of funds belonging to the State or held in the State treasury.
-Any investment earnings shall be credited to the particular account from which the investment was made.

-All moneys accruing to the credit of the Clean Water Bonds Loan Fund, other than funds set aside for administrative expenses, including expenses related to determining compliance with applicable requirements of the federal tax law and costs of issuance, shall be used to make loans for the purposes provided in this act.
+Except as otherwise permitted by Section 5 of this act with respect to the use of investment earnings, all moneys accruing to the credit of the Clean Water Bonds Loan Fund, other than funds set aside for administrative expenses, including expenses related to determining compliance with applicable requirements of the federal tax law and costs of issuance, shall be used to make loans for the purposes provided in this act.
 The State Treasurer shall be responsible for making and administering all loans pursuant to the provisions of this section.